Selindek/spring-data-jpa-acl/acl/README.md

 - A user has full control to his documents (probably there is an author field in the document table).
 - Users in the same work-group can see (but cannot modify) each-others.
 (There must be a workgroup table with a ManyToMany relationship with users.)
 - Administrators have full access to all objects.
 (They must have a special role attached to them somehow.
 Either directly or they are members of an admin group)
-- If a user is a moderator in a topic he can edit all messages sent to that topic (Must be a relation between messages and topics) and also the replies to these messages (There must be a field in the message table what stores the id of the original message if the current one is a reply.)
+- If a user is a moderator in a topic he can edit all messages sent to that topic (Must be a relation between messages and topics) and also the replies to these messages (There must be a field in the message table which stores the id of the original message if the current one is a reply.)

 So instead of creating a new permission entry (or a bunch of entries) every time we are creating a new object, we simply use the existing relationships for access control.
 Sometimes it means that you have to add a few extra relations to your tables when you design your DB structure, but hey, that's why it's called 'relational DB'!